 Banking & Financial Services

 She acts for and against financial institutions, and corporates in disputes involving banking and financial transactions, with a particular focus on mis-selling of retail and investment products.
-She successfully assisted a client in obtaining financial redress for a mis-sold derivative against a bank.
-She has acted for HSBC, specifically to assess consequential loss claims as part of the FCA led review into mis-selling of derivatives by banks, and therefore has extensive expertise in this field.
+She has been successful in obtaining financial redress for mis-sold interest rate hedging products (IRHP).
+She has acted for HSBC, specifically to assess complex consequential loss claims, as part of the FCA led review into mis-selling of derivatives by banks.
+She has extensive expertise in this field as she has dealt with hundreds of cases.

 Company Law, Insolvency and Corporate Fraud

-Gurprit has a broad commercial practice: she has advised in insolvency cases involving liquidators, matters involving freezing injunctions, taxation issues and trust disputes.
-She has an interest in company and partnership law, for example: advising on shareholder and management disputes.
-She regularly reviews and drafts, contracts and compliance procedures.
-She has experience of insurance and investment contracts, contractual disputes, retail redress, thematic and skilled person reviews.
-She has also worked as a legal assistant on the Isle of Man on commercial private client matters.
+Gurprit has a broad commercial practice: she has advised in insolvency cases involving liquidators, matters involving freezing injunctions, taxation issues, fraudulent misrepresentation, trust disputes, contractual disputes, thematic reviews.
+She has also gained legal experience by working in the Isle of Man and Hong Kong on commercial fraud and private client matters.

 Gurprit has gained experience of preparing lengthy and complex fraud cases; covering anti money laundering regulations, restraint orders, confiscation, civil fraud, conspiracy to defraud, fraudulent accounting and pharmaceutical licensing.
 She has honed her advocacy skills acting in several fraud cases, for example she was instructed as junior counsel in a multi-million-pound phoenix fraud; R v Mark Nelson (2011).
 She was also part of the team preparing a defence for a CEO operating an unregulated bank, R v Nalborough (2011).
 She takes instructions from both companies and individuals charged with corporate fraud matters.
 At the High Court she successfully represented a third party interest in the case of Sharma (2012) EWCA Crim 677, a leading domestic authority on confiscation.
 Whilst in Hong Kong she also assisted on corporate fraud cases.